-Target Impression Share is a Smart Bidding strategy that automatically sets bids with the goal of showing your ad on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.
-Target Impression Share is available either as a standard strategy in a single campaign or as a portfolio strategy across multiple campaigns.
-This article explains how Target Impression Share bidding works and what its settings are.
+Target impression share is an automated bidding strategy that sets bids with the goal of showing your ad on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.
+Target impression share is available either as a standard strategy in a single campaign or as a portfolio strategy across multiple campaigns.
+This article explains how Target impression share bidding works and what its settings are.

 Before you begin

 If you don’t yet know what type of automated bid strategy is right for you, read About automated bidding first.

 How it works

 Target impression share can be useful for campaigns with brand terms.
 For example, let’s say you want your ad to show 100% of the time when a user searches for your brand.
 You can set the Target impression share to 100% and the system will then try to show your ad on 100% of auctions in that campaign.
 This bid strategy can also be useful in raising awareness of your brand.
 Let’s say you run ads for a local shoe store but you’re competing with larger shoe stores.
 You could focus on Target impression share to ensure your brand is showing up when customers are conducting important searches nearby.